 Approved solar suppliers are allowed to use the Clean Energy Council Approved Solar Retailer logo in their marketing.
 However, it’s worth verifying the accreditation on the Clean Energy Council website before signing any agreements with them.

-How to choose the best solar panel supplier
+How to choose the best solar panels for your home

-Finding the best solar panel system will usually come down to the cost, quality and suitability of products on offer from your chosen solar supplier.
+Finding the best solar panels will usually come down to the cost, quality and suitability of products on offer from your chosen solar supplier.
 Installation is another component you should take into consideration when looking for a solar panel supplier, as well as the warranties included in their services.
+Read our ratings report on Australia’s best solar panel installers for more information.

 How much do solar panels cost?

 The cost of solar panels in Australia will depend on the size of the system, installation expenses and any applicable rebates subtracted from the original price.
-For a typical 3kW PV system with roughly 12 panels, expect to pay between $3,500 and $6,500, however it’s best to get at least three quotes from trusted solar installation companies.
+For a typical 3kW PV system with roughly eight panels, expect to pay between $3,500 and $5,000, however it’s best to get at least three quotes from trusted solar installation companies.

-In a recent survey, Canstar Blue found that customers spent an average of $6,106 on solar panel systems, with 94% of survey participants stating that installing solar was a good financial decision.
+In a recent survey, Canstar Blue found that customers spent an average of $5,520 on solar panel systems, with 58 per cent of survey participants stating that installing solar was a good financial decision.
 While the upfront costs may have you raising your eyebrows, getting solar can be a wise long-term investment if you’re eligible for a rebate and have locked into a competitive feed-in tariff with your energy provider.

 The cost of solar installation will usually be factored into the total quoted price by your local installer, but will vary between companies.
 Some installers may use better quality components which may affect the overall cost of PV installation, however the quote you receive should have every expense listed, including the installation.